rwinkhart/sshyp/README.md

 - securely sync said passwords and notes seamlessly between devices (or just manage them offline)
 - utilize [extensions](https://github.com/rwinkhart/sshyp-labs) to interact with your entries is additional ways (such as generating TOTP keys or managing your entries in a GUI)
 - everything above with entries created by pass/password-store!
-- everything above on Haiku, FreeBSD, Linux, and Termux (an Android terminal emulator)!
+- everything above on Haiku, FreeBSD, Linux, and Termux!

-What sshyp definitely won't do:

-- Non-UNIX(-like) support, e.g. Windows (I'd be happy to link to third-party ports, if someone were to make them)

 # Installation
 Please see the [installation guide](https://github.com/rwinkhart/sshyp/wiki/Installation) in the sshyp wiki for directions specific to your distribution/OS.

 Pre-built packages exist for Haiku, FreeBSD, Alpine Linux, Arch Linux, Debian/Ubuntu Linux, Fedora Linux, and Termux.
 These can be downloaded from the releases page.

-Requests for additional distribution/OS support can be filed as issues.
+Support for additional environments, such as MacOS and OpenBSD, is coming soon.

 Extensions are available in the [sshyp-labs](https://github.com/rwinkhart/sshyp-labs) repository.

 Bash completions can be enabled by installing your distribution's "bash-completion" package and restarting your terminal.

 # Building
-Since sshyp is written entirely in Python, it doesn't need to be compiled.
-It does, however, need to be packaged for installation.

 A packaging script is included in the root directory of the repo in order to package sshyp for your distribution.
 To package sshyp from source, simply run:

 ```